SaraMWillis/HPC_Examples/PBS_Array_Jobs/ReadMe.md

 As a note, these scripts have typically been written in response to submitted user questions and as such may have some idiosynchracies that are specific to each case (I will try to iron out some of these oddities).
 Each script is designed to print commands and information specific to that job for better visualization/demonstration purposes.

-Jobs were submitted on elgato cluster.
-Resource allocations can be modified to be used on ocelote

 ### What are some problems that arise when submitting lots of jobs?